-Camping tents
+Camping and hiking tents

-If you’re looking for a new tent, welcome to our hiking and bivouac section!
-To help refine your choice among leading brands such as MSR, Ferrino, Camp, Bach, Sea To Summit, Marmot, Vaude and Salewa, start by deciding what level of comfort you’re aiming for.
+If you’re looking for a new tent, welcome to our hiking and camping section!
+To help refine your choice among leading brands such as Ferrino, Camp, Bach, Sea To Summit, Marmot, Vaude and Salewa, start by deciding what level of comfort you’re aiming for.
 We recommend setting a maximum weight you’re willing to carry in your rucksack.
-If you plan to bivouac in spring and summer, a 2-season tent will be sufficient.
+If you plan to bivvy in spring and summer, a 2-season tent will be sufficient.
 However, in the mountains, especially at higher altitudes, a 4-season model offers better protection when the wind picks up and the weather turns.
 The shape also matters.
 A dome tent, a tunnel tent or a tipi each have different wind resistance characteristics.

 Read more Show less